 Force 'K' made 28 kt to the north-east of Malta, with Aurora leading the ships in line-ahead formation.
 The main convoy was found at about 00.00 about 155 miles (250 km) to the east of Syracuse in Sicily.
 There was slight moonlight to the east and the British ships took up position with the moon silhouetting the convoy.
 Agnew had been ordered to attack the nearest escorts first and then fire on the convoy, dealing with the other escorts as they appeared.
 The British ships slowed to 20 kt and the gun crews were ordered to fire steadily, with volume of fire being secondary to accuracy.
 As the British ships closed the convoy, radar detected more ships, assumed to be destroyers and escorts but actually the distant escort.
 Force 'K' sent an attack signal at 00.47, and this was received by Trieste, but jamming by Lively prevented a warning reaching the convoy; the only ships aware of the attack were 11 miles (17 km) away.

 Aiming by radar, the British opened fire at about 00.58 at a range of 5,200 yards (4755 m) down to 3,000 yards (2745 m).
 Grecale was hit by the first three salvoes from Aurora; Lance and the 4-in (101.6-in) secondary armament of Aurora bombarded a merchant ship.
 Penelope engaged Maestrale, the leader of the close escort, and was on target with her first salvoes, and Lively began to shell the merchant ships three minutes later.
 At first, the Italians thought that they were under air attack and Maestrale's radio mast was hit.
 Fulmine attacked but was soon severely damaged by British gunfire, Capitano di corvetta Mario Milano losing an arm but remaining in command until his ship sank.
 Grecale was hit and came to a stop outside torpedo range, and was later towed back to port by Oriani.
 Euro, which was undamaged, came within 2,185 yards (2000 m) of the British ships but mistook them for Trieste and Trento, an error aided by the fact that the ships did not fire on her.
-Maestrale had been signalling for Italian ships to rally on the convoy’s port side, leading Capitano di corvetta Giuseppe Cigala Fulgos, captain of Euro to countermand an order to launch torpedoes.
+Maestrale had been signalling for Italian ships to rally on the convoy’s port side, leading Capitano di corvetta Giuseppe Cigala Fulgosi, captain of Euro to countermand an order to launch torpedoes.
 Moments later, British ships opened fire but Euro was no longer in a position to attack with torpedoes.
 Six British shells hit Euro but at so short a range passed through without detonating but nonetheless killing about 20 members of the destroyer’s crew.

 The distant escort was on the right-hand side of the convoy, steaming twice as fast, zigzagging to maintain station, and also believed that the convoy was under air attack.
 At 01.13 Brivonesi signalled to the Supermarina that torpedo bombers were attacking and then sailed for the point at which the British ships had first been sighted rather than their current position.
 When look-outs on Trieste saw the arc of shells and ships beginning to burn, the distant escort was about 5,000 yards (4570 m) distant at the end of its zigzag away from the convoy.
 As the escort closed on the convoy, the British ships moved beyond the glare of the burning ships and became much harder to identify.
-Trento fired star shells, then both Trieste and Trento opened fire at the British ships with their 8-in (203-mm) at a range of 8,700 yards (7955 m).
+Trento fired star shells, then both Trieste and Trento opened fire at the British ships with their 8-in (203.2-mm) guns at a range of 8,750 yards (8000 m).
 From 01.10 to 01.25, the British warships engaged the Axis merchant vessels with shell and torpedo fire, the ships taking little evasive action.
 The close escort on the eastern side of the convoy moved off with Maestrale and Euro to rally, and then attacked again, the Italian salvoes having no effect and the ships then being driven off.
-The distant escort sighted the British again and fired a total of 207 8-in (203-mm) rounds, managing to straddle some of the British ships.
+The distant escort sighted the British again and fired a total of 207 8-in (203.2-mm) rounds, managing to straddle some of the British ships.
 The fires and explosions on the merchant ships obscured the British ships and Brivonesi ordered the distant escort to turn to the north at 24 kt in order to intercept them, but made no further contact.
 Some shells had landed close to British ships as they finished the destruction of the convoy, but these caused only splinter damage to Lively's funnel.
-By 01.40 firing has ceased.
+By 01.40 the firing has ceased.

 All the Axis merchant ships had sunk or were on fire and sinking.
 At 02.05 the British headed at high speed toward Malta, ineffectively chased by the Italian covering force and not noticing Italian salvoes at 02.07.
 Force 'K' had reached harbour at Malta by 13.00 that afternoon, having sunk about 39,800 tons of Axis shipping.
 The destroyer Libeccio was torpedoed by the submarine Upholder while rescuing some of the 704 survivors of the 'Beta' convoy.
 Libeccio was taken in tow by Euro but sank after an internal structural collapse.
 The Italian cruisers were also looking for survivors and managed to evade torpedoes.